 For more than a decade, Grammy and Emmy nominated artist and composer, Máiréad Nesbitt has enchanted millions of fans around the world as the Celtic violinist and founding member of the globetrotting music phenomenon Celtic Woman.
 Loyal fans of all ages, across geographical and cultural boundaries far beyond the musical heritage of Ireland, have adored her beguiling stage presence and versatile instrumental talents.
-As the featured violin soloist on all 11 Celtic Woman albums, each title achieved the coveted #1 slot on the Billboard World Music Chart, an Emmy-nomination for one of her companion television specials and her most recent album with the group, “Destiny”, received a 2017 Grammy Nomination for Best World Music Album.
+As the featured violin soloist on all 11 Celtic Woman albums, each title achieved the coveted #1 slot on the Billboard World Music Chart.

-Máiréad’s expansive musical portfolio spans the worlds of Celtic folk, classical and contemporary popular music.
-In addition to 11 albums and numerous tours with Celtic Woman, she records and tours with her own group and has played and recorded with Afro-Celt Sound System and the bhangra fusion band The Dhol Foundation.
+Máiréad’s expansive musical portfolio spans the worlds of Celtic, Classical and Contemporary popular music.
+In addition to 11 albums and numerous tours with Celtic Woman, she guests, records and composes for groups such as The Dhol Foundation and The Afro Celt Sound System.

-Máiréad began her professional career at 16 with the prestigious RTÉ Concert Orchestra, and her playing was featured on the original soundtracks of the shows Riverdance, Lord of the Dance and Feet of Flames, and she toured the world as lead fiddler with the latter two shows.
-She also composed the original music score for the show Irish Dance Invasion, which toured in 2006, is featured on the Celtic Tenors’ Live In Concert DVD, and is featured as a soloist on the soundtrack of the Disney film Tinker Bell.
-She also performed privately for HRH Princess Anne during her visit to Dublin in 2004.
+Máiréad began her professional career at 16 with the prestigious RTÉ Concert Orchestra, and her playing was featured on the original soundtracks of the shows Riverdance, Lord of the Dance and Feet of Flames, touring the world as lead fiddler with the latter two shows.
+She composed the original music score for the show Irish Dance Invasion, is featured on the Celtic Tenors’ Live In Concert DVD, and is featured violin soloist on the soundtracks of the two Disney films, Tinker Bell, and Tinker Bell and the Lost Treasure.

-Máiréad’s distinctive blend of traditional Irish and classical styles earned her Irish Music magazine’s title of Best Traditional Female, and has given her the opportunity to work with such international acts as Nigel Kennedy, Van Morrison, Sinéad O’Connor, Clannad, Emmylou Harris, Aslan, Chris De Burgh and Jimmy Webb, as well as Irish music icons like Sharon Shannon, Paul Brady, Frances Black, Cooney and Begley, Jimmy McCarthy and Dónal Lunny’s Coolfin, music is truly a life’s work.
+Máiréad’s distinctive blend of traditional Irish and classical styles features in work with international artists such as as Nigel Kennedy, Van Morrison, Sinéad O’Connor, Clannad, Emmylou Harris, Aslan, Chris De Burgh and Jimmy Webb, as well as Irish music icons like Sharon Shannon, Paul Brady, Frances Black, Cooney and Begley, Jimmy McCarthy and Dónal Lunny’s Coolfin, music is truly a life’s work.
 She grew up in a musical family in Loughmore, County Tipperary.
 Her parents John & Kathleen Nesbitt are music educators & lecturers, and all five of her siblings are award winning musicians.